KScott6/GRAIN_Pipeline/genome_annotation/README.md

 `--submit` Include this flag to subimt created job scripts.

+`--force` Include the funannotate parameter "--force" in all created job scripts, which means Funannotate will run even if your genome has warnings (like "bad" contigs, contigs alphabet <4, etc.)

-`--overwrite` Include this flag to force re-run this step for all specified omes.
+`--overwrite` Include this flag to re-run this step for all specified omes in the provided ome list.

 Once the annotation jobs are complete, you can update the progress sheet with this command: